-I went out to dinner at Grand Cafe in South Minneapolis recently, with Gogo and one of her friends from Chicago.
+I went out to dinner at Grand Cafe in South Minneapolis recently, with Ranelle and one of her friends from Chicago.
 We ate steak tartare with boquerones, chicken liver mousse, pork pate en croute with savora mustard, wilted spinach salad with lardons, boozy rum cake for dessert.
-It was the kind of dining experience that holds your hand and teaches you how good food can be; how good food should taste and feel, and then leaves you defeated as though you’ve been crushed by a cleaver to the chest, the remnants hanging onto the edge of your lips and fingertips – food rooted in the French tradition on which we’ve based culinary excellence for hundreds of years.
+It was the kind of dining experience that teaches you how good food can be, how good food should taste and feel, and then leaves you defeated as though you’ve been crushed by a cleaver to the chest, the remnants lingering behind your teeth.
 We tipped our waitress.
-We bought a bottle of champagne for the kitchen.
+We bought beer for the kitchen.
 We went home with empty pockets.

 I made macaroni and cheese from the box, found some grapes and watermelon in the fridge, drank a beer from the can, opened a bag of chips and sour cream.